Information on private plans

 Access to a private plan and obligations

-You must join a private plan, at least for the prescription drug insurance portion, if you have access to one and are under age 65.
+If you are settled in Québec on a permanent basis, you must join a private plan, at least for the prescription drug insurance portion, if you have access to one and are under age 65.
 In addition, you have to provide coverage under this plan for your children and spouse, if they are not already covered by another private plan.
 You must do the same for a person with a functional impairment who is living with you.
 You can access a private plan in the following ways:

 - Through your employment or profession (via your employer or professional organization: union, association or order)

 If you do not have access to a private plan, you must register with the Public Prescription Drug Insurance Plan.

 If you are temporarily staying in Québec, only your children under age 18 must be covered by a prescription drug insurance plan if they are present in Québec for more than 6 months.
 They must be covered by the Public Prescription Drug Insurance Plan, except if they are already covered by your private insurance.

 All private insurance plans must offer basic medication insurance coverage.
 This means that the private insurance must, at the very minimum, include the medications covered by the public plan, i.e. those appearing on the List of medications.
 The covered medications include exceptional medications and the medications covered under the exception program for patients with a serious medical condition.

 Certain private plans cover medications only.
 Others cover supplemental services, such as consultations with health professionals (e.g. physiotherapists and chiropractors), eye care and/or dental care.
 As you can see, apart from basic medication coverage, the coverage afforded by various private plans may differ.